This Is The Best Local Model Runner For Apple Silicon (oMLX)

 Thesis

-This Is The Best Local Model Runner For Apple Silicon (oMLX) teaches a practical agent architecture move: This video benchmarks oMLX against LM Studio on an M2 MacBook by running the same Qwen 3.6 35B 4-bit coding task through Codex CLI, showing oMLX hits ~47 tok/s and 89% cache efficiency by paging older KV-cache context to SSD.
+This Is The Best Local Model Runner For Apple Silicon (oMLX) teaches a practical local model/runtime move: This video benchmarks oMLX against LM Studio on an M2 MacBook by running the same Qwen 3.6 35B 4-bit coding task through Codex CLI, showing oMLX hits ~47 tok/s and 89% cache efficiency by paging older KV-cache context to SSD.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.